 Synchronization can be expressed in programming terms as language primitives, known as synchronization mechanisms.
 Nevertheless, merely including such synchronization mechanisms into a language seems not sufficient for creating a complete parallel program.
 They neither describe a complete coordination system nor represent complete communication subsystems.
-To be applied effectively, the synchronization mechanisms have to be organized and included within communication structures, which themselves have to be composed and included in an overall coordination structure.
-These stages compose the Pattern-based Parallel Software Design method, as a more general and comprehensive method for designing parallel software [12].
+To be applied effectively, the synchronization mechanisms have to be organized and included within communication structures, which themselves have to be composed and included in an overall coordination structure [12].

 Common synchronization mechanisms for concurrent, parallel and distributed programming can be expressed as idioms, that is, as software patterns for programming code in a particular programming language.
 Several of such synchronization mechanisms have been already expressed as idioms: the Semaphore idiom, the Critical Region idiom, the Monitor idiom, the Message Passing idiom and the Remote Procedure Call idiom [12].
 All these idioms are presented by describing the use of the synchronization mechanism with a particular parallel programming language, rather than a formal description of their theory of operation.

-The objective of this paper is to show how an idiom that provides a pattern description of a well-known synchronization mechanism can be applied for a particular programming problem under development.
+The objective of this paper is to show how the idioms that provide a pattern description of well-known synchronization mechanisms can be applied for a particular programming problem under development.
 The description of synchronization mechanisms as idioms should aid software designers and engineers with a description of common programming structures used for synchronizing communication activities within a specific programming language, as well as providing guidelines on their use and selection during the design and implementation stages of a parallel software system.
 This development of implementation structures constitutes the main objective of the Detailed Design step within the Pattern-based Parallel Software Design method [12].